fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

       - 2048/2048: CUDA OOM

 Vision correctness tests also covered FSDP2, PP2, and exporting a TP2 x PP2
 training checkpoint before restoring it on four single-GPU replicas (DP4).
-The latter reported validation losses 2.310132205 and 2.310132384.
+Validation loss was 2.310132205 before export and 2.310132384 after restore.

 MCore loss/perplexity evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MCore loss/perplexity evaluation uses Qwen2.5-0.5B QCFS, BF16, ``T=2``, and
 sequence length 16.
-The single-GPU/DP4 baseline segment uses a fixed 128-sample dataset; the newly measured TP2/PP2/PP4 points set dataset samples equal to G so padding cannot depress throughput.
 It compares one GPU, DP4, TP2, PP2, and PP4.
-Because this model has 14 attention heads, TP2 is the valid pure-TP topology above one on the four-GPU host; TP4 violates head divisibility.
+With 14
+attention heads, TP2 is the only valid pure-TP option above one.
+The one-GPU and DP4 runs use a fixed 128-sample dataset; TP2/PP2/PP4 set sample count to G so padding does not affect throughput.

-Every point restores the same initialized state from a sharded checkpoint in a fresh process, runs five untimed schedule batches, measures a complete schedule, and is repeated independently three times; checkpoint/model initialization, dataset indexing, and collation are excluded.
-Timing retains H2D transfer, model execution, communication, and metric reduction.
-Vision uses the same timing boundary, but throughput remains workload-specific and is not comparable to LLM token throughput.
+Each point restores the same sharded checkpoint in a fresh process, warms up five schedules, measures a complete schedule, and repeats three times.
+Timing includes H2D, model execution, communication, and metric reduction; initialization, dataset indexing, and collation are excluded.
+Runs set ``NCCL_P2P_DISABLE=1``, ``NCCL_IB_DISABLE=1``, and ``PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True``.

-The new sweep explicitly sets ``NCCL_P2P_DISABLE=1``, ``NCCL_IB_DISABLE=1``, and ``PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True``.
-In the MCore API, ``micro_batch_size`` is the chunk size, while this section's L equals ``micro_batch_size × pipeline_microbatches``.
-Non-PP points use K=1.
-Every PP2/PP4 point fixes K=4, so each chunk is ``L/4`` and grows with L through OOM;
-the benchmark no longer fixes the chunk size while merely lengthening its queue.
+Here L equals ``micro_batch_size × pipeline_microbatches``.
+Non-PP points use
-The fine grid is ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``, followed
+``K=1`` and PP2/PP4 fix ``K=4``, so chunk size grows as ``L/4``.
+The grid is ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``, followed by the
-by the ``2x/1.5x`` boundary search.
-Every three-run curve point uses five warmup schedules.
-The PP4 L=3072 debug capacity probe uses one to avoid allocator fragmentation from repeated warmups and serves only as capacity evidence.
+``2x/1.5x`` capacity search.
+The PP4 ``L=3072`` debug probe uses one warmup and serves only as capacity evidence.

 .. figure:: ../../_static/tutorials/distributed/mcore-inference.png
     :width: 720px
     :alt: Qwen2.5-0.5B QCFS MCore distributed evaluation throughput and per-GPU peak memory

-    Complete MCore loss/perplexity evaluation batch sweeps: aggregate semantic-token throughput versus the busiest GPU's peak allocated memory.
+    MCore evaluation: aggregate semantic-token throughput versus peak memory per GPU.

 At small-batch L=16, one GPU, TP2, PP2, and PP4 reach 4636.2, 3611.2, 1823.5, and
 2203.6 semantic tokens/s.
 With K fixed at 4, each PP chunk contains only four